 The Apollo program changed forever on Jan.
 27, 1967, when a flash fire swept through the Apollo 1 command module during a launch rehearsal test.
 Despite the best efforts of the ground crew, the three men inside perished.
 It would take more than 18 months, and extensive redesigns, before NASA sent more men into space.

 NASA had a lofty goal, set by President John F. Kennedy in 1961, to land a man on the moon and return him safely to Earth by the end of the decade.
 Earlier Mercury and Gemini flights had been the first steps toward that goal, testing how humans behaved in space and how to do technical spacecraft procedures such as rendezvous.
 Now the Apollo missions would take astronauts all the way to the moon for orbital missions and landing missions.
-The first manned mission was originally designated Apollo Saturn-204, or AS-204, but was later renamed Apollo 1.
+The first manned mission — an Earth-orbiting mission — was originally designated Apollo Saturn-204, or AS-204, but was later renamed Apollo 1.

-The Apollo 1 crew commander, Virgil "Gus" Grissom, had earned his stripes.
-The Air Force veteran of the Korean War was among the first group of astronauts, the Mercury Seven.
-Grissom had been America's second man in space.
+The Apollo 1 crew commander, Virgil "Gus" Grissom, was an Air Force veteran of the Korean War.
+He was chosen was among NASA's first group of seven astronauts, the Mercury Seven.
+Grissom was America's second person in space in 1961.
 On that mission, Mercury's Liberty Bell 7, the hatch door blew for unknown reasons upon splashdown.
 Grissom ended up in the water and was rescued by a helicopter (which at first tried, in vain, to pick up the spacecraft; the spacecraft was later pulled from the ocean floor in 1999).

-Some in the Astronaut Office were skeptical that his reputation would recover (many believed Grissom touched the door; he swore he didn't).
+Some in the Astronaut Office were skeptical that Grissom's reputation would recover (many believed Grissom blew the hatch; he swore he didn't).
 However, Grissom successfully commanded the first Gemini flight, Gemini 3, and was selected to do the same for Apollo.

 Fellow spaceflight veteran Ed White, an Air Force lieutenant colonel, was the first American to make a spacewalk, on Gemini 4 in 1965.
 The images of him soaring in space for 23 minutes are still frequently seen today; it is considered one of history's most memorable spacewalks.